Geeck03/FlashFantasy/USER_GUIDE.md

 1. Open github and navigate to the “FlashFantasy” repository
 2. Clone the main branch from the repository
 3. Activate the simulator to preview the code
-4. Alternatively, the user may use Xcode and navigate to the “contentView” file and use the functionality of the app.
+4. Alternatively, the user may use Xcode and navigate to the “contentView” file to test the app's full functionality

 # Usage